tzdwq8/stock-analysis/README.md

 ## Analysis

-Since the next step is to perform an analysis of the entire market, the VBA code that supports the macro was refracted in order to reduce the processing time.
+Since the next step is to perform an analysis of the entire market, the VBA code that supports the macro was refactored in order to reduce the processing time.
 The original code was:

 ![Original Code](https://user-images.githubusercontent.com/85590155/123531667-c3fc7100-d6c3-11eb-85a1-48f2d919cb99.PNG)

 -----

 This code looped through the entire data set for each of the tickers.
-The VBA code was refracted to:
+The VBA code was refactored to:

 ![Refracted Code](https://user-images.githubusercontent.com/85590155/123531695-00c86800-d6c4-11eb-8e58-8a72b017f49a.PNG)